isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 Launch Assets have to travel to their target and may even have to spend some time hunting for it, space is big, they are small and their sensor gear is limited in comparison to that of a ship.
 The time to target depends on the range from the launching carrier to the target:

 * If the target is **within the asset’s Thrust** it’s a quick sprint and the Launch Asset takes effect this turn.
 * If the target is **more than its Thrust but within double its Thrust** a longer journey is necessary and there is a slight delay before the launch assets arrive.
-Place the launch assets in contact with the target’s base (or with each other if there is no more room left around the base), they will take effect at the end of the target’s activation in the next game turn. **Dropships and Bulk Landers cannot use this option, and must launch to a target within their Thrust.**
+Place the launch assets in contact with the target’s base (or with each other if there is no more room left around the base), they will take effect at the end of the target’s activation in the next game turn. **Dropships and Bulk Landers cannot use this option, and must launch to a target within their Thrust**.

 Note that Launch Assets can be used against targets that are outside the normal Scan + Signature range, simply measure a straight line between the launching ship and its target.
 If that line would take them through a Debris Field, they must test to see if they are destroyed.
 Roll once for each Launch Asset each time it moves through a Debris Field.
 A Fine Debris Field removes Launch Assets on a 3+ and a Dense Debris Field removes Launch Assets on a 5+.